+On Tuesday night 7:45pm February 19 th, an event held at Hargeysa Cultural Centre assembled a group of professionals who discussed Adolescent Health in Somaliland.
 This event took place with the help of joined young activists, different organization workers, health professionals and government officials.
 They spoke about how different factors such as income and education affect Adolescent Health and how they are interdependent on each other.

 The guest speakers also touched on the importance of staying healthy and preventing diseases in the first place.
-Mohamed Dhamac, a member of Sonyo said “A common disease among youth is HIV/AIDS and a good way we have always prevented it is marriage”.Other guest speakers also suggested effective ways of avoiding or living with other
+Mohamed Dhamac, a member of Sonyo said “a common disease which is prevalent among youth globally is HIV/AIDS and a good way we have always prevented it is marriage”.Other guest speakers also suggested effective ways of avoiding or living with other

 Our third speaker was Dr. Hamda Abdirahman, a Psychologist and a lecturer who spoke about the mental health of youth.
 The message she was sending is that, young people want to be heard.
-Because traditionally we (Somalis) do not consider children’s opinion that much which as a result can causes them to mentally suffer.
+Because traditionally we (Somalis) do not consider children’s opinion that much which as a result can cause them to mentally suffer.
 She suggested that we talk to

 he faced on the way.
 What was deeply sad about this story is the fact that the young boy struggled to pay for his medication and even taking them while in school.
-“Double Burden” is the term he used to describe the boy’s situation.
+“Double 2 Burden” is the term he used to describe the boy’s situation.
 Dr. Barkhad said, “This is how I will transmit my message, and it is for you to get the point out of it.”

-- People/ government’s perspective of youth and the Psychology of adolescence.
+b) people/ government’s perspective of youth and the Psychology of adolescence.